ramadawn/Convert-Image-to-String-Library/README.md

 # Convert-Image-to-String-Module
 by Douglas Oak

-The purpose of this Module is to allow users to convert image files in fully custom string outputs.
+The purpose of this Module is to allow users to convert image files to fully custom string outputs.

 # Convert Image to String Module